salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Routes MUST NOT return redirects

 ## Codes usage with HTTP methods
-* 201 MUST only be used with PUT & POST
+* 201 MUST only be used with POST
 * 202 MUST only be used with Async requests
 * 200 MUST NOT be used with POST